 The World Health Organization (WHO) defines maternal death as 'the death of a woman during pregnancy, childbirth or in the 42 days of the puerperium, irrespective of the duration and site of the pregnancy, from any cause related to, or aggravated by, the pregnancy or its management'.
 This WHO definition allows for identification of maternal deaths as either direct or indirect only.
-It includes deaths from abortion and ectopic pregnancy, however excludes incidental deaths from causes unrelated to pregnancy, such as deaths from injury or malignancy.
-The WHO definition is used by the CCOPMM to calculate the maternal mortality ratio.
+It includes deaths from abortion and ectopic pregnancy, however, excludes incidental deaths from causes unrelated to pregnancy, such as deaths from injury or malignancy.
+CCOPMM uses the WHO definition to calculate the maternal mortality ratio.